nlutsevi/Inception/README.md

 # Inception

-This project consists on setting up a small infrastructure composed of different services under specific rules.
+This project consists on setting up a small infrastructure composed of different services, by virtualizing several docker images under specific rules.
 The whole project is done in a virtual machine.

 Here is the diagram of the result: